Common Georgia Lawn Weeds

 Yellow Nutsedge

 This weed has a 3-sided stem, with bright yellowish-green grass-like blades and spiky yellowish brown flowers, and quickly grows taller than the surrounding grass, giving your turf a non-uniform appearance.
 Even though it has a grassy appearance, yellow nutsedge, also known as nutgrass, belongs to the sedge family.
-It prefers the wet areas of your lawn to start, but will spread quickly if not stopped.
+It prefers the wet areas of your lawn to start, but it will spread quickly if it is not stopped.
 Each plant has multiple nut-like tubers that develop along the roots and eventually germinate.
-Because these tubers can remain dormant, it is especially difficult to control.
+Because these tubers can remain dormant, they are especially difficult to control.

 How to Get Rid of Yellow Nutsedge